Where did the summer go?! As much fun as summer days have been, many parents and kids are already in back-to-school mode.

-Every child deserves to be set up for success for the new school year, and scheduling your child for a comprehensive eye exam at Orillia Eyewear & iCare in Orillia will help them achieve it.
+Every child deserves to be set up for success for the new school year, and scheduling your child for a comprehensive eye test at Orillia Eyewear & iCare in Orillia will help them achieve it.

-Why Do Children Need Regular Eye Exams?
+Why Do Children Need Regular Eye Tests?

 For starters, children are like sponges and learn about the world through their senses.
 Research has shown that up to 80% of classroom learning occurs through a child’s vision.

 So it’s not surprising that children who can’t read what’s written on the board or who get headaches from doing their math homework feel frustrated.
 If your child is having trouble concentrating or acting out in class, they could have a vision problem.